xyleey/Notes-for-Media-Team/Notes for Win10_x64 V2.0.md

 <h1 align="center"><img src="https://github.com/TeamSII/TeamSII.github.io/blob/master/image/NOTES%20copyright.png" width="500" height="400" alt="YESUNG"></h1>

 These notes are positively tested as available on the platform of Windows10(x64).
-They works in the system version of 1709 and 1803, either HOME or Pro,N or NT.
+They works in both system versions of 1709 and 1803, either HOME or Pro,N or NT.

 Please keep your CLU consistent with the version mentioned in the notes or, apply it in your special demand.